-- Onsite emergency response – are there fire extinguishers?
+- Onsite emergency response: Are there fire extinguishers and clear emergency procedures in the event of a fire?
 Do you need security staff?

-- Providing first aid – are their sufficient medical provisions?
+- Providing first aid: Are there sufficient medical provisions?

 According to the HSE, testing and validation of your emergency plan can take the form of a tabletop exercise.
-You and your appointed team members should work through a range of scenarios and establish the effectiveness of your responses.
+Think about setting up a meeting with your appointed team members to work through a range of scenarios and establish the effectiveness of your responses.

-As the event organiser, you are responsible for managing your staff, suppliers and attendees to ensure they are not exposed to risk at all the different phases of the event, from set-up to break down.
+Putting health and safety measures in place will help you to manage your staff, suppliers, and attendees and ensure they are not exposed to risk during the various phases of the event, from set-up to breakdown.

-Provide staff with relevant information during the site induction and ensure suppliers do the same for their employees.
-This should include information such as site hazards, speed limits and parking, first aid, toilets and wash facilities, and emergency arrangements.
+To keep everyone on the same page, you can provide staff with relevant information during the site induction and ensure suppliers do the same for their employees.
+This can include information such as site hazards, speed limits and parking, first aid, toilets and wash facilities, and emergency arrangements.
 You may also want to provide relevant health and safety information to the public in the form of signage and/or a pre-event announcement.

-Monitor risks throughout your event by creating a checklist and having a nominated individual/s responsible for checking at regular intervals.
+To monitor risks throughout your event, you can create a checklist and have a nominated individual/s responsible for checking at regular intervals.
 A clear and competently implemented paper trail is the best way for event organisers to mitigate risk.